 The conduct rules apply to an individual’s activities in relation to the firm’s regulated and unregulated financial services activities (including any activities carried on in connection with a regulated activity).

 5. Which staff fall under the Certification Regime?

 The Certification Regime applies to people whose jobs mean they can have a significant impact on customers, the firm or market integrity.
 The regime also applies to anyone who supervises or manages a Certified Function that isn’t a Senior Manager.

 FSMA defines a Certification Function as one that "requires the person performing it to be involved in one or more aspects of the firm’s affairs, so far as relating to a regulated activity, and those aspects involve, or might involve, a risk of significant harm to the firm or any of its customers." (s63E(5) of FSMA).

-Firms must assess each year whether any person that is to carry out a certification function is fit and proper to perform their role, and issue a certificate to them if they are.
+Firms must assess each year whether any person that is to carry out a certification function is fit and proper to perform their role and issue a certificate to them if they are.
 Some of the staff in the scope of the Certification Regime may previously have been subject to regulator approval.
-This is no required under the Certification Regime.
+This is not required under the Certification Regime.
 This reinforces that firms, rather than the regulator, are responsible for ensuring their staff are fit and proper.